 7. Pragma – the enduring love

 Pragma is the sign of a long and healthy relationship.
+Out of all the different kinds of love, this is the one that makes one go ‘Aww!’ the most.
 It’s the type of love you see between couples who’ve been together for years, decades even.
-It matures over time, a love that has been maintained through equal effort and consideration from both partners, love that lasts forever.
+It matures over time, a love that has been maintained through equal effort and consideration from both partners, a love that lasts forever.